mb21/mastro/vscode-extension/README.md

-# Mastro SSG VS Code Extension
+# Mastro VS Code Extension

 This is a VS Code [Web Extension](https://code.visualstudio.com/api/extension-guides/web-extensions) to build your static site inside your browser using vscode.dev or github.dev.